 Reply to comment

-The easiest way to find places where the same value is used in the same field across multiple records is to use a summary report.
-To do this, click the name of the table you are interested in finding duplicate field values for and select Create a new Report.
-Within the Report type section, select Summary.
-Now set the view properties to the following:
+The easiest way to find places where the same value is used in the same field across multiple records is to use a Summary report.
+To create one, you can:

 1. Choose a table from the Table bar.